 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–

-My BFF’s family is from a small town near Bari in the Apulia region in Southern Italy, where all holidays are feast days with special dishes appropriate for the season.
-Every Easter her Sicilian aunt would prepare the banquet for the extended family, which included fresh asparagus made with this recipe and cooking method.
+My best friend’s family is from a small town near Bari in the Apulia region of Southern Italy.
+Every Easter, her Sicilian aunt prepared a banquet for the extended family, and these asparagus spears were always on the table.

-Did you know?
-In the 10th century, the Salerno Medical School in Southern Italy determined that asparagus had aphrodisiac properties due to its phallic shape.
-The royal families of the Renaissance continued this belief in the “erotic” symbolism of asparagus.
+In the 10th century, the Salerno Medical School in Southern Italy declared asparagus had aphrodisiac properties due to its shape.
+Royal families of the Renaissance continued this belief in the “erotic” symbolism of asparagus.

 Ingredients and Substitutions